rzzzwilson/PythonEtudes/From_CLI_to_GUI.3.rst

 -----------

 Our solution works well so far, but we have a lot of duplicated code.
-It's often a good idea to remove duplicated code, replacing it with a function.
+It's usually a good idea to remove duplicated code, replacing it with a function.
 We call this `refactoring <https://en.wikipedia.org/wiki/Code_refactoring>`_.

 This is our duplicated code::